paulywill/paulywill.github.io/_posts/2020-02-24-aws-devops-pro-d2.md

 - [Udemy Course](https://www.udemy.com/course/aws-certified-devops-engineer-professional-hands-on/) created a Lambda funtion; triggers; a CodeBuild

-It's nice that I was able to find a *gotchya* question on the Notes section.
+It's nice that I was able to find a *gotchya* question on the Q&A section of the course.

 AWS changes their UI so often that it no longer matches what I'm seeing in the lecture.
 If this case there was a difference between the "*Designer*" map was not showing CloudWatch on my aws console.